 The world of unique ID generators is vast, and the choice depends on the problem domain.
 Whether it's the global uniqueness of UUIDs, the distributed efficiency of Snowflake, or the simplicity of sequential IDs, understanding the strengths and weaknesses of each is crucial for system designers and architects.

 Thank you for staying with me so far.
 Hope you liked the article.
 You can connect with me on LinkedIn where I regularly discuss technology and life.
 Also, take a look at some of my other articles and my YouTube channel.
+You can also book a 1:1 or a Mock Interview with me on Topmate.
 Happy reading. 🙂

 References: